smartmonkeyio/knowledgebase/docs/products/highway_lite/README.md

 * [How much does it cost?](#How-much-does-it-cost)

 ## Technology Used
-Highway Lite - Route optimizer uses the mighty tehchnology SmartMonkey Core to optimize the routes.<br/> Highway Lite uses Google maps aswell to geolocate the stops.
+Highway Lite - Route optimizer uses the mighty technology SmartMonkey Core to optimize the routes.<br/> Highway Lite uses Google maps aswell to geolocate the stops.

 ## Solve Geolocation issues